fboukezzoula/PlaceholdersKit/README.md

 -PLACEHOLDERSKIT_CONSUL-ENDPOINT-ENVIRONMENT=/COMMON,/DEV
 ```

-# Examples of using the PlaceholdersKit in a Docker ecosystem :
+# How to use the PlaceholdersKit in a Docker ecosystem ?